opti-josh-holt/opal-tool-runtime-calc/README.md

     - Add these environment variables:
       - `BEARER_TOKEN`: The value you want to use for production authentication (keep this secret!)
       - `BASE_URL`: Your full Vercel app URL (e.g., `https://your-project-name.vercel.app`)
+      - `JIRA_PAT`: Your JIRA Personal Access Token for API authentication
+      - `CONFLUENCE_PAT`: Your Confluence Personal Access Token for API authentication
     - **Important:** Ensure the bearer token is strong and kept secret.

 4.  **Deploy:**